-The British Isle, often confused with British Island, consists of the British Island, Ireland, and several other smaller isles.
-The British Isle covers an area of 121,684 square miles with the Isles having a total population of 67 million people.
-Great Britain or the British island is located between the North Sea and the English Channel on the British Isle.
-The United Kingdom covers the British Island and part of the island of Ireland largely.
-The UK is, therefore, part of a larger set of Islands.
+The British Isles consists of the island of Great Britain, the island of Ireland, and several other smaller isles.
+The British Isles covers an area of 121,684 square miles with the Isles having a total population of 67 million people.
+The island of Great Britain is located between the North Sea and the English Channel.

 Is Great Britain A Country?

-Great Britain is the largest island on the British isle.
+Great Britain is the largest island of the British Isles.
 Great Britain is also a political entity consisting of three autonomous countries including England, Wales, and Scotland.
-It is mostly used interchangeably with the UK.
-However, this should not be the case as Northern Ireland, on the Island of Ireland, is not part of Great Britain.
-Some islands that are part of the countries forming Great Britain like Isle of Wight and Isle of Skye are not part of the Great Britain geographically but are always included as part of Great Britain politically.
-Therefore, Great Britain can be summarized as Wales, England and Scotland.
+It is mostly used interchangeably with the United Kingdom.
+However, this should not be the case as Northern Ireland, on the island of Ireland, is not part of Great Britain.
+Some islands that are part of the countries forming Great Britain like Isle of Wight and Isle of Skye are not part of Great Britain geographically but are included as part of Great Britain politically.
+Therefore, Great Britain can be summarized as Wales, England, and Scotland.

 So, Is “Great Britain” Same As “Britain?”

-The “Great Britain” and “Britain” are sometimes thought to be the same, but that is not the case.
-Great Britain, as indicated earlier, are simply the three countries making the British Island.
+The terms “Great Britain” and “Britain” are sometimes thought to be the same, but that is not the case.
 Britain is a political entity that does not exist anymore.
 British is a term used to refer to the Roman territory of Britannia Major, an area that was conquered by the Romans.
 The Romans never conquered Scotland.
 So Britain refers to Wales and England while Great Britain refers to Wales, England, and Scotland.